 As technology develops artists will be expected to be able to understand the motion capture process.
 When the motion capture information is transferred, animators may need to modify keyframes to improve the body and facial motions that the persona.

-3D cartoon maker working in a day
+3D cartoon maker working on a day

 A recent instance of effective use of motion capture equipment includes War of the Planet of the Apes.
-The actors playing the apes were wearing motion capture suits and were captured with a number of cameras.
+The actors playing the apes were wearing motion capture suits and were captured with several cameras.
 The footage was later sent to animators who made innovative decisions to improve the character of the 3D animated apes, which were to replace the actors.
 This method is becoming frequent in both the games and film industries.

 Techniques can include things such as making keyframes and deciding the right one between IK and FK as they are both different methods to make the bones move during animation.
 The principal poses are the starting pose, the end pose, as well as some poses between.
-After these poses are established, the model gets feedback from a supervisor, and continues to work on perfecting the movement that their models make.
+After these poses are established, the model gets feedback from a supervisor and continues to work on perfecting the movement that their models make.

 An animator’s duties vary according to the company size.
 Smaller firms are more likely to employ animators with the capability to create models.
 The company can save time and money by having one person handle both jobs.
 A larger company could employ specialist experts who are focused on a particular task so that when larger projects with a high profile arrive, they are dealt with as efficiently as they can be.

-While a large portion of animation’s history is evident to the public by the way it is used within the field of entertainment, the reality is 3D animation is being used in an array of different industries, more than ever.
+While a large portion of animation’s history is evident to the public by the way it is used within the field of entertainment, the reality is that 3D animation is being used in an array of different industries, more than ever.

 3D cartoons are used in